When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 This does give the electric assist a somewhat on/off feeling, which some riders may like.
 If you would prefer the intuitive assist of a torque sensor, then you are going to have to fork out an extra £300 for the Carrera Vulcan Electric mountain bike.

 The Vengeance E uses a very basic LED display.
-It does displays speed, level of assist and has a basic battery indicator.
+It does display speed, level of assist and has a basic battery indicator.
 Nothing too fancy, but functional enough for most.

 This is another area where Halfords have cut costs.
 The 36v 8.8ah (317Wh) lithium battery pack will give you a fairly limited range when compared to other bikes in this price bracket.
 The claimed range of 40 miles is achievable but a bit optimistic in real-world riding conditions.

-I would say around 25 miles to be a much more realistic average battery range.
-Still, this will be more than adequate for a 20 mile round trip daily commute, or a couple of hours hacking it around your local trails.
+I would say around 25 miles is a much more realistic average battery range.
+Still, this will be more than adequate for a 20-mile round-trip daily commute, or a couple of hours hacking it around your local trails.

-As with all the other electric bikes in the Carrera range, this battery is warrantied for 2 years, which will give you extra piece of mind.
+As with all the other electric bikes in the Carrera range, this battery is warranted for 2 years, which will give you extra piece of mind.